Weight Loss Motivation Tips to Keep Your Lifestyle Goals on Track

 First, harness your inner confidence and autonomy.
 As mentioned, intrinsic motivation, which comes from within you, is far more likely to help you in accomplishing long term weight loss.
 Relying on, and pleasing, yourself is far more motivating than losing weight simply to please others or fit in.

-Just as it is with the American singer Lizzo, weight loss and body positivity can be a good thing, but not if you’re doing it for the wrong reasons.
+Just as it is with the American singers Lizzo, weight loss, and Doja Cat’s weight loss, body positivity can be a good thing, but not if you’re doing it for the wrong reasons.
 Accepting yourself as you are outside of how others perceive the way you look is sometimes the better long-term option.

 Check in with yourself periodically about your weight loss goals and intentions.
 Tuning in to how you are feeling, where your stress levels are at and how you can best work to take care of yourself will be far more motivating than any outside force.